-Level 2 Alternate Appeal to change your hospital discharge date
+Level 2 Alternate Appeal to change your hospital discharge date your hospital discharge.

 We will send the information for your Level 2 Appeal to the Independent Review Entity (IRE) within 24 hours of when we give you our Level 1 decision.
 If you think we are not meeting this deadline or other deadlines, you can make a complaint.
-Section J on page 206 tells how to make a complaint.
+Section J on page 209 tells how to make a complaint.